Convergent human genetic evidence implicates serine biosynthesis in diabetic peripheral neuropathy

 Background

-Diabetic peripheral neuropathy (DPN) is a common and disabling condition for which no disease-modifying therapies are available.
-Glycemic and metabolic drivers do not fully explain why only a subset of individuals with diabetes develop DPN, and genetic contributors remain poorly defined.
-We aimed to perform a multi-population genome-wide association study (GWAS) of DPN to highlight potential new etiological pathways and therapeutic targets.
+Diabetic peripheral neuropathy (DPN) is a common and disabling complication of diabetes for which no disease-modifying therapies are currently available.
+Glycemic and metabolic drivers do not fully explain why only a subset of individuals with diabetes develop DPN, and underling genetic contributors remain poorly defined.

 Methods

-We performed a multi-population GWAS of neuropathy in people with and without diabetes using the VA Million Veteran Program and UK Biobank, followed by replication in the All of Us Research Program (AoU), and gene-based and gene-set analyses to identify implicated pathways.
-Causal relationships between circulating serine levels and DPN were further tested using two-sample Mendelian randomization.
-To further evaluate pathogenic potential, we analyzed rare, high-impact variants in GWAS-implicated genes among individuals with unresolved inherited neuropathies using the GENESIS platform.
+We performed a multi-population GWAS of neuropathy in individuals with and without diabetes using the VA Million Veteran Program and UK Biobank, with replication in the All of Us Research Program (AoU).
+Gene-based and gene-set analyses were used to identify enriched biological pathways.
+The relationship between circulating serine levels and DPN was further investigated, using two-sample Mendelian randomization.
+To extend the findings beyond common variation and DPN, we assessed the burden of rare, predicted high-impact variants in GWAS-prioritized genes in individuals with unsolved inherited neuropathies using the GENESIS platform.

 Findings